juanpc2018/Akai-S1000-Project/MainPCB/readme.md

 probably PCB scanning requires a White Source + RGB CCD sensor "The opposite technology". </br>

 Weird things: </br>
-cutting the back traces to install more than Default 2MB memory. </br>
+cutting the back traces to install more than 2MB memory. </br>
 Headphone output pcb is on the Back of the Chasis over the Regulators Heatsink "front of the MainPCB."</br>
 but MainPCB connector is on the Front of the case "back of the PCB.", with a very long cable run. </br>
 Very bad design. </br>